-Files, such as images, are not copied by the Active Directory client and must already exist on the target system at the specified path.
+Files are not copied by the Active Directory client and must already exist on the target system at this given path.

-Modifying a user setting
+Modifying an user setting

-- 1. Create another GPO in warthogs.biz > IT Dept > RnD. - 2.
+- 1. Let's create another GPO in warthogs.biz > IT Dept > RnD. - 2.
 Select the list of favorite desktop applications setting in User Configuration > Policies > Administrative Templates > Ubuntu > Desktop > Shell > List of desktop file IDs for favorite applications. - 3.
-Enter a list of valid .desktop file IDs on separate lines:
+Enter a list of valid .desktop file IDs, one per line, like the following:

-libreoffice-writer.desktop

-snap-store\ubuntu-software.desktop

-yelp.desktop
+libreoffice-writer.desktop snap-store_ubuntu-software.desktop yelp.desktop